NDIS stated supports: What are they and how do they work?

 For assistance with the cost of the preparation and delivery of food if you are unable to do this for yourself and are not in receipt of other supports that would meet the same need.
 The cost of the food itself is not covered by the NDIS.
 A quote is required.

 A package of supports that enables you to achieve your home and living goals.
 It is made up of a personalised and detailed package of primary and supplementary home and living supports that are used flexibly and combine formal and informal supports from family members and/or providers.

 Specialised transport services to attend school, an educational facility, employment, or the community.
 A quote is required.

 This support item provides driving lessons required due to the impact of your disability.
 This item should be in response to an assessment by a specialist driver trained occupational therapist.

 - Interpreter services

-Plan budgets can be confusing, but we can work through each budget with you and help you to get the most out of your NDIS Plan funding.
+NDIS Plan budgets can be confusing but Leap in! can work through each budget with you and help you to get the most out of your NDIS Plan funding.